|

 Now that we clearly understand sublimation let’s explore its antithesis.

-Comparison with Other Phase Changes
+Comparison to Other Phase Changes

 Understanding Phase Changes